Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-09-06-generating-self-signed-tls-certificate.markdown

 Finally, these are some of the `openssl` common commands.
 To read more about openssl, I woud recommed the following books. https://www.feistyduck.com/library/openssl-cookbook/online/ch-openssl.html

+### Optional

+Asymmetric encryption is computationally expensive.
+To make things easier, the most system combines both asymmetric and symmetric algorithm.
+For example, the bulk amount of data are encrypted using the symmetric algorithm.
+In the symmetric algorithm, the same key should be used to encrypt and decrypt data.
+Once the data is encrypted and transmitted to the receiver.
+The receiver needs the key used to decrypt the data.
+To transport the key, the asymmetric key algorithm is used.